How to Test GitHub Webhooks: Complete Guide

 - Trigger an event: Make a commit, open a PR, or create an issue.
 The webhook payload appears instantly in your Requex dashboard.

-- Inspect the payload: Click on the request to see the full JSON body, headers (including
+- Inspect the payload: Click on the request to review the full JSON body, the

 GitHub Webhook Signature Verification